wrex/lessons/content/page/2-open-and-e.md

 What note comes before A?
 (That would be G, down a *whole* step or two frets.)

 If answering either of those questions took even a moment's hesitation, you should go back and repeat some of the earlier drills.
 Things get harder as we go forward.
 The more you solidify the easy stuff in your head, the easier things will go later.
 Baby steps.
-Do **not** feel obligated to complete this entire lesson in a day &mdash; take as long as it needs.
+Do **not** feel obligated to complete this entire lesson in a day &mdash; take as long as you need.

 <div class="text-center">
 {{< figure src="/img/neck-diagrams/e6-EFGA.png" title="E, F, G, and A on string 6" >}}